 In order to configure SAML access to Airkit applications, the SAML Assertion Metadata must be generated from the Identity Provider (IdP) of choice.
 It will be used to share configuration credentials between the IdP and the Service Provider (SP).
 The IdP metadata usually contains the IdP certificate, the entity ID, the redirect URL, and the logout URL.

-After uploading your metadata, you are able to configure properties associated with your SAML Authentication process.
+After uploading a Metadata File, you can view and configure properties associated with your SAML Authentication process.

-Entity Id: An Entity ID is a globally unique name for a SAML entity, i.e., your Identity Provider (IdP) or Service Provider (SP).
+- Entity Id (static): The globally unique name for the SAML entity, i.e., your Identity Provider (IdP) or Service Provider (SP).
 This is defined in the SAML Metadata File and cannot be edited in the Inspector.

 To require SAML authentication in order to access an application, open the app in the Studio and toggle over to Settings.
-Under the Global section, change the App Authentication Type to Secure App, and make sure the Authentication Method is set to Custom.
-Finally, click the dropdown under SAML and select the XML uploaded in the previous step.
+Under Global > App Authentication Type select Secure App, and make sure the Authentication Method is set to Custom.
+Finally, click the dropdown under SAML and select the relevant XML file.

-This is the URL that your IdP should redirect users back to after they authenticate, and this is called something different in each IdP.
-Okta calls it “Single Sign On URL,” Auth0 calls it the “Application Callback URL,” and OneLogin calls it the “ACS (Consumer) URL,” to name a few examples.
-Please refer to the documentation and settings for your specific IdP for where to input this URL.
+The Starting Link is the URL that your IdP should redirect users back to after they authenticate.
+The designation of this URL is different in each IdP.
+For instance, Okta calls it “Single Sign On URL,” Auth0 calls it the “Application Callback URL,” and OneLogin calls it the “ACS (Consumer) URL”.
+Please refer to the documentation and settings for your specific IdP for where to provide this URL.